 If you want to sell more based on product categories, create a separate remarketing list specifically highlighting different product categories.
 You can use the URL for each list containing the category.

 With Google ad remarketing, you can show different ads to different customers shopping in a particular category.
-For example, men wear ads will show to people interested in purchasing men’s apparel whereas women’s will be shown to people interested in women’s apparel.
+For example, men’s wear ads will show to people interested in purchasing men’s apparel whereas women’s will be shown to people interested in women’s apparel.
 In this way, people will choose what they are looking for in the right category.

 Wait for at least 30 to 60 days before reselling.

 For example, you have just sold an Xbox console through your store.
-Now, wait for at least 30-60 days before you start showing that converted customer game offers which he/she can play on Xbox.
+Now, wait for at least 30-60 days before you start showing that converted customer game offers that he/she can play on Xbox.